danielochuba/catalog-of-my-things/README.md

 # 📖   Catalog Of Things<a name="about-project"></a>

 **Catalog Of Things** is a console app that will help you to keep a record of different types of things you own: books, music albums and games.
 Everything is based on the UML class diagram presented below.
-The data is stored in JSON files but we also prepared a database with tables structure analogical to your program's class structure.
+The data is stored in JSON files but I also prepared a database with tables structure analogical to the program's class structure.

 <div align="center">